 I’m excited to feature long-time friend and “Dog Nutrition Whisperer,” Alli Glüecklich.
 Every first Friday of the month, she will be featured on the Canine Perspective blog.
 Alli has a tremendous amount of knowledge on all things dog nutrition.
 Whenever I have a client that has a pupper with allergy or skin issues due to food or that just wants the best for their pet, I always send them her way.
 If you have any food or nutrition-related questions, feel free to submit them into our Q&A by leaving a comment below.

 What Can I Do About My Dog’s Dry Skin?

 All dry foods must contain plenty of starch to hold the kibble together.
-Many grain free foods turn to cheap starches like potato, lots of potato!
-This means eliminating the grains didn’t necessarily improve the food!
-Those sneaky dog food companies!
+Many grain free foods turn to cheap starches like potatoes – lots of potatoes!
+That means eliminating the grains didn’t necessarily improve the food – those sneaky dog food companies.
 If kibble is your food of choice and your dog has dry skin, check the ingredients and cut out potatoes.

 Until next time.